rehamashrafshouman/CVC---Sign-Language-Translator/README.md

 # CVC---Sign-Language-Translator
-In college there is a computer vision compition (CVC), we provided an idea for our project which is a translator for arabic letters (some of them)for deaf and mute poeple .
+In college there is a computer vision compition (CVC), we provided an idea for our project which is a translator for arabic letters (some of them)for deaf and mute poeple.

 We developed a machine learning model (we tried many models) to detect 6 arabic characters(ب ت ث س م ك).
+Due to limitaions of time and GPU, the model was trained on 6 letters only.

 ## Team name: Space cowboy
 ## Team members